Abstract class and interface is very popular in any object oriented

 No, It’s not mandatory for an abstract class to have any abstract method.

-You can make a class abstract in Java, by just using
+You can make a class abstract in Java, by just using abstract keyword in

 class declaration.
 Compiler will enforce all structural restriction, applied to